albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 Major Questions Doctrine Considerations: The ESO's Tier 3 authority might face scrutiny under *West Virginia v.
 EPA* (2022), which requires clear Congressional authorization for agency decisions of major political and economic significance.
 However, the ESO's authority is distinguishable on multiple grounds.
 First, Congress explicitly created the ESO for this specific purpose with detailed statutory parameters -- unlike the EPA invoking broad statutory language for novel authority.
 Second, the modifications are technical, not policy-changing: adjusting a quota formula, tie-breaking procedure, or districting algorithm within boundary conditions that preserve proportionality and algorithmic neutrality is not a "major question" comparable to restructuring an industry.
 Third, Congressional review is built into every tier, with disapproval authority for Tier 3 and affirmative approval required for Tier 2.
 Fourth, the graduated protection architecture itself demonstrates clear Congressional intent to delegate precisely this scope of authority -- the statute's specificity is evidence of deliberate authorization, not the kind of ambiguous grant the Major Questions Doctrine targets.

-### H. Algorithmically Neutral Districting (Title IV, Sections 403, 410)
+### G. Algorithmically Neutral Districting (Title IV, Sections 403, 410)

-The Question: Can Congress mandate that congressional district boundaries be determined by algorithmically neutral, deterministic methods, displacing state legislatures and redistricting commissions from the boundary-drawing process for federal elections?
+The Question: Can Congress mandate that congressional district boundaries be determined by algorithmically neutral, deterministic methods, displacing state legislatures and redistricting commissions from the boundary-drawing process for congressional elections?

 Constitutional Authority: